nicholaswmin/automap/README.md

 Every nesting level increases the exponent by `1` so you can easily jump from O(n) to O(n<sup>2</sup>) then O(n<sup>3</sup>) and so on.

-Note again that these aren't going to only run high counts of local iterations, those are a non-problem in most cases - but they are going to create full network roundtrips.

 Just a brief calculation based on the above is enough to figure out that even a tiny list with 5 items will become prohibitively expensive at even the most basic nesting depth.